-\item[(ii)] Condition (d) requires uniform H{\"o}lder continuity of objective function and constraint function.
+\item[(ii)] Condition (d) requires uniform H{\"o}lder continuity of the objective function and constraint function.
 The former extends the Lipschtz continuity in \cite{guo2021existence}, the latter is new.
-The condition enables us to use Theorem \ref{thm:stability_for_para_problem} to derive the uniform continuity of $\mathcal{A}_i^*(f_{-i},\theta_i)$.
+This condition enables us to use Theorem \ref{thm:stability_for_para_problem} to derive the uniform continuity of $\mathcal{A}_i^*(f_{-i},\theta_i)$.

-\item[(iii)] Condition (e) ensures non-emptiness of $\mathcal{A}_i(f_{-i},\theta_i)$, see similar condition in \cite{ichiishi1983game} for generalized Nash games.
-The assumption on compactness of each player's feasible set can be weakened to super compactness condition as in \cite{guo2021existence}, here we make it directly for the simplicity of presentation.
-The Slater's condition is widely used in the literature of optimization. \end{enumerate} Note that it is possible to present stronger but more verifiable sufficient conditions for (b), (c), (d), (f), e.g., by considering $u_i(a_i,a_{-i},\theta)$ is strongly concave in $a_i$ for each $\theta\in\Theta$, see \cite{ravat2011characterization,ravat2017existence,guo2021existence}. \end{remark}
+\item[(iii)] Condition (e) ensures the non-emptiness of $\mathcal{A}_i(f_{-i},\theta_i)$, see the similar condition in \cite{ichiishi1983game} for generalized Nash games.
+The assumption {about} the compactness of each player's feasible set can be weakened to the super compactness condition as in \cite{guo2021existence}, here we make it directly for simplicity of presentation.
+Slater's condition is widely used in the literature of optimization. \end{enumerate} Note that it is possible to present stronger but more verifiable sufficient conditions for (b), (c), (d), (f), e.g., by considering that $u_i(a_i,a_{-i},\theta)$ is strongly concave in $a_i$ for each $\theta\in\Theta$, see \cite{guo2021existence,ravat2011characterization,ravat2017existence}. \end{remark}

 We are now ready to state the main result of this section.